AlfieDarko/CV/README.md

 ## Recent Experience
 ##### Developer @ Makers Academy (Feb 2018 to May 2018)
   - Engaging soft skills whilst honing our technical craft.
-Pairing & groupwork taught me so much & it would be impossible to gain that knowledge by coding at home by myself.
+Pairing & group-work taught me so much & it would be impossible to gain that knowledge by coding at home by myself.
-  - Increasedly saw the importance of TDD from the first day until the last.
-In our bigger group porjects, TDD made us think more modularly about code and improved our overall code architecture.
+  - Increasingly saw the importance of TDD from the first day until the last.
+In our bigger group projects, TDD made us think more modularly about code and improved our overall code architecture.
-  -
+  - Adopted Agile, XP, SOLID & DRY principles and applied these throughout the 16 weeks spent developing our technical skills.

 ##### Co-founder @ ClickCleanit (2017 - Now)
- - Successfully transitioned from cleaning to property maintainence & management in less than a year by identifying inter-related business.
+ - Successfully transitioned from cleaning to property maintenance & management in less than a year by identifying inter-related business.
  - Developed my soft skills by jumping in at the deep end.
 Cold approaching & pitching to new potential clients was scary at first but the lessons learnt were priceless.
- -
+ - Setup the website & Google AdWord campaigns.
+Doing this allowed me to grasp the basics of search engine marketing before outsourcing this task to professionals.
+Being willing & able to do things outside of your comfort zone is essential!

 ##### Events Promoter (2014-2016)
 - Helped promote various club nights for students